Forensic Psychiatry Fellowship

 - Eric Goldsmith, MD, Stephen Billick, MD and others

-We look for mature, motivated applicants who must have satisfactorily completed an ACGME-accredited general psychiatry residency prior to entering the program.
+There are four positions for each academic year.
+We look for mature, motivated applicants who have satisfactorily completed an ACGME-accredited general psychiatry residency prior to entering the program.
 We consider such factors as one’s writing ability, research experience, leadership potential, flexible temperament, interest in public psychiatry and career goals.
-We strive for a well-rounded, diverse class of four fellows with individual strengths in different areas.
+We strive for a well-rounded, diverse class with individual strengths in different areas.

 - A completed application form (Download PDF) (Download DOC)